Sugar Pursuit

 For the lemon curd recipe

-Lemons - As always, for the lemon curd we use fresh lemon juice and the zest of a medium lemon.
+Lemons - As always, for the Lemon curd we use fresh lemon juice and the zest of a medium lemon.

 Sugar - Granulated white sugar will work just fine.
 I like my curd to not be overly sweet because a lot of sweetness comes from the frosting.
 So, I add less sugar to my curd.
 You can adjust the amount if you want more sweetness.